Article posted: April 20, 2019

 Owners of boats fit with shore power transformers must be especially aware of their transformer’s construction.
 Basic 125V/250V, 50A, single input, single output transformers are wound with a ratio of primary windings to secondary windings of one-to-one; written this way: “1:1.”
 The input of this transformer (the primary) is a two-pole connection where there is no Neutral conductor.
 The output of this transformer (the secondary) produces single phase, 3-pole, 4-wire output which powers the boat.
 In English, that means there is a conventional black, red, white and green output.
 If the input voltage to a basic style transformer is 240V, the output will be 120V/240V.
 But, if the input voltage to a basic style transformer is 208V, the output will be 104V/208V, which may be problematic with some 120V AC appliances.
 With a 1:1 winding ratio, the leg-to-leg output voltage (secondary) would be 208V instead of 240V, and the leg-to-neutral voltage would be only 104V, instead of 120V.

-One hundred four volts is a low utility outlet voltage, and although alarming to most users, it is NOT “too low” for most modern AC home appliances.
+One hundred four volts is a “low” utility outlet voltage, and although alarming to most users, it is NOT “too low” for most modern AC home appliances.
 Modern TVs, DVRs, computers, SOHO wi-fi routers and entertainment systems should all run normally.
 Microwaves will run but will take longer to cook.
 Coffee pots will perk, but will take longer to do their thing.
 Electric blankets will keep sleepers warm and cozy.
 Water Heaters will heat water, but take longer to reach target temperature.
-Stovetop burners will heat, but not get as hot.
-Heat pump compressors and fans should all run, but some motors may overheat and cut out to protect themselves from damage; marine refrigerators have 12V DC compressors (or 24V DC compressors), and are unaffected by AC supply voltages, but household appliances (refrigerators, freezers, ice makers) used on boats may not be as flexible.
+Stovetop burners will heat, but will take longer to get as hot.
+Heat pump compressors and fans should all run, but some “non-marinized” motors may overheat and cut out to protect themselves from damage; marine refrigerators have 12V DC compressors (or 24V DC compressors), and are unaffected by AC supply voltages, but household appliances (refrigerators, freezers, ice makers) used on boats may not be as flexible.
 One hundred four volts is the low end of the “brownout tolerance” for AC appliances.
 Any marine appliance that would be damaged by, or fail to perform properly at, 104V “low voltage” should be designed to detect the condition, put up a power warning fault light, and self-disconnect.
 Many mobile (marine, RV, emergency vehicle) inverters and inverter/chargers and newer 120V marine heat pumps do that.

 An AC generator is a mechanical machine consisting of a propulsion engine that drives an alternator.
 The machine must spin at a constant rotational speed to maintain the 60Hz output frequency.
 The waveform from a rotating genset is a pure sine wave.
 Although gensets are rarely actually run at their full load capacity, AC gensets must be rated for the largest electrical load they will ever have to support.
 Mechanical speed controls in these machines add to the requirement for a relatively great deal of preventive and corrective maintenance.
 Replacement parts are expensive and heavy.
 An AC generator can power all normal household appliances including heat pumps.
 Considering capital expense and lifetime fuel and maintenance costs, AC gensets are inherently expensive, per kW-h, to produce AC electricity on a boat.